twin-city/domainadaptation-benchmark/README.md

   - Train a twincity and get inference on Cityscapes
   - (Train GTAV, CARLA and get inference on )

+Nice to have
+- no need to store the results in files

 Take
 - good mIoU is hard, begin with demos for JO
 - demos :